 - Why should I consider Kendo ?

-that is helpful in daily life promoting resilience, strong self development and respect for
+Kendo can provide not only great exercise for your physical health, but also a rich philosophy that is helpful in daily life promoting resilience, strong self development and respect for others.

 And through correct and rigid training:

 - To strive for improvement in the art of Kendo.

 - To hold in esteem human courtesy and honour.

 - And to forever pursue the cultivation of oneself.

 This will make one be able: